cjbnc/ws-standards/proposed/WSSR-2.3-static-key-hmac-authorization.md

 A better mechanism would include some sort of unique request ID in the signed data.
 It would also require that every request include a unique request ID, and that the web service be able to track seen requests.
 This would almost certainly require a shared database for a service running on multiple servers.

-I think OAuth 1.0a, or two-legged OAuth, handles this better.
+Does OAuth 1.0a handle this already?
+If so, use that if you need it.